massung/lexer/README.md

 	:IDENT
 	#<LEXER::TOKEN "x">

+The tokens found can be inspected with the following reader functions: `TOKEN-LEXEME`, `TOKEN-VALUE`, `TOKEN-LINE`, and `TOKEN-SOURCE`.
+The `TOKEN-LEXEME` is the string that was parsed while the `TOKEN-VALUE` is the value returned by your lexer.
+For example, in the above sample lexer, the token `:NUMBER` will return `"10"` (a string) for the lexeme, but `10` (an integer) for the value.

 Patterns that have no token body associated with them (e.g. the whitespace example above) are skipped.
 The token patterns are tried, in-order, so if there is any ambiguity the first one will win out (read: be careful!).

 *Note: whatever keyword options are passed to the lexer are also passed to all the token patterns compiled.*